IT Services for Construction Companies: Job-Site, ERP & Cybersecurity

 TL;DR

 Fusion Computing provides managed IT services for construction companies across Canada.
-We handle mobile device management for field crews, secure file sharing for blueprints and contracts, cloud-based project management access, cybersecurity for bid documents, and compliance with Canadian construction industry regulations—all under a fixed monthly contract with CISSP-certified engineers.
+We handle mobile device management for field crews, secure file sharing for blueprints and contracts, cloud-based project management access, cybersecurity for bid documents, and compliance with Canadian construction industry regulations. all under a fixed monthly contract with CISSP-certified engineers.

-Fusion covers daily support, Microsoft 365, security, backups, vendor coordination, and multi-site management.
+Fusion Computing covers daily support, Microsoft 365, security, backups, vendor coordination, and multi-site management.
 It’s all delivered under CISSP-certified security leadership, so you’re not piecing together vendors.

 Help deskDirect access to engineers 24/7 monitoring and patchingContinuous coverage across endpoints and servers Microsoft 365 managementTenant, licensing, Teams, SharePoint, OneDrive Cybersecurity baselineMFA, endpoint protection, EDR Backup and disaster recoveryVerified restores and recovery readiness Multi-site network managementJob sites, offices, and trailers connected Mobile device managementField crew phones, tablets, and laptops Subcontractor access controlsScoped credentials and offboarding Vendor coordinationISPs, phones, licensing handled for you Strategic IT planning and reportingMonthly reports and prioritized roadmap Cyber insurance documentationControls mapped for underwriting and bonding New employee and site onboardingDevice setup, accounts, permissions, day-one ready

 Fusion Computing delivers managed IT for construction companies with a 93% first-contact resolution rate.
-Services include field-to-office connectivity, project management system support, mobile device management, and CISSP-led cybersecurity — keeping crews connected across job sites.
+Services include field-to-office connectivity, project management system support, mobile device management, and CISSP-led cybersecurity.
+Keeping crews connected across job sites.

 Why construction companies are targets